Feel free to contact us directly with any questions or comments regarding Global Washington. We welcome your feedback.

 She graduated from Seattle University in June of 2018 with a Bachelor’s degree in International Studies and minors in Spanish and Latin American Studies.
 Doni previously worked in Seattle University’s Center for Community Engagement.
 Recently, Doni lived in Ollantaytambo, Peru, working as the monitoring and evaluation intern for Awamaki, an NGO that connects female Andean artisan weavers with global markets.
 While in Peru, Doni was doing research for her honors thesis on sustainable tourism.
 Prior to her time in Peru, Doni lived in Puebla, Mexico for six months studying Spanish.

-Susan Holmes, Office Manager
+Susan Holmes, Operations Manager

 Susan has been a designer, implementer and manager of community projects for over 15 years.
 Her diverse background includes urban and rural land restoration projects, as well as corporate account development and project management.
-Susan has a deep passion for working with others to foster community connection by creating experiences to increase awareness about today’s most pressing issues.
+Susan has a deep passion for working with others to foster community connection by creating experiences to increase awareness about today’s most pressing environmental and social issues.